Housing and nuisance

 Learn how to use and make reservations for the sauna, parking spaces and laundry rooms.

-At the AYY Services Office you can, among other things, get a new year tag for your student card, use the internet and ask about anything related to student life.
+At the AYY Services Office you can ask about anything related to student life.
 We also help you with questions concerning housing search, keys, moving, renting and apartments.
 You can also contact the services office by phone.